 If you find an apartment in the neighborhood you want with a rent that fits your budget but has a floorplan that doesn’t quite match your needs, don’t give up yet!
 Often, a little creativity can redefine spaces to meet your needs.
 Or, it might suggest that it’s time to evaluate and maybe thin out clothing and other possessions.
 Either way, flexibility is the key that opens the door to the right apartment with the best floorplan for you.

-We’d like to help you open the door to a new home in one of our communities.
+We’d like to help you open the door to an apartment in one of our communities.
 Give us a call today to set up an appointment and tell us what you need in your next home.